Thurman Arnold: Arnold & Porter

-Arnold returned to private practice in Washington, D.C. where, along with Paul A. Porter and Abe Fortas, he co-founded the law firm known today as Arnold & Porter.
+Arnold returned to private practice in Washington, D.C., where, along with Paul A. Porter and Abe Fortas, he co-founded the law firm known today as Arnold & Porter.

 Personal and death

 Thurman married his lifelong partner Frances Longan Arnold on September 4, 1917.
 They had two children, Thurman Jr. and George, both of whom enjoyed successful careers in the law.
 Nebraskan "Hugh Cox, famous as Thurman Arnold's chief deputy" and also as an early partner at Root Clark & Bird (later Root, Clark, Buckner & Ballantine; later Dewey Ballantine, later Dewey & LeBouef) was attorney for Donald Hiss, brother of Alger Hiss.
 Both Cox and Hiss were partners at Covington & Burling, where he was called the "perfect advocate") during the Hiss-Chambers Case."

-Arnold died on November 7, 1969.
+Arnold died on November 7, 1969, at his home in Alexandria, Virginia.

 Thurman Arnold Jr. established a law firm in Palm Springs, California in 1953.
 Thurman Arnold Jr.'s son, Thurman Arnold III, joined his father's law firm in 1982 and is currently practicing law with an emphasis on Family Law in Palm Springs, California.
 George Arnold married and raised a family with Ellen Cameron Pearson, daughter of columnist Drew Pearson and granddaughter of Cissy Patterson, owner of the Washington Times-Herald.